BSO

 The band that played was a jazzy husband and wife act called Too Human.

 The first years after the theater closed it was under the protection of the city of Springfield, which is the same as saying it wasn't protected at all.
-As a result the theater was repeatedly looted and vandalized.
-There was no light except that provided by Hale's flashlight, so I couldn't get any decent pictures, with the exception of these rows of dusty seats now only occupied by ghosts.
+As a result, the theater was repeatedly broken into, looted and vandalized.
+There was no light except that provided by Hale's flashlight, so I couldn't get any decent pictures, with the exception of these rows of dusty seats that are now only occupied by ghosts.

-After we left the Bing we stopped at Murphy's on Island Pond Road, where I noticed that the free paper area where I used to deliver The Baystate Objectivist is still there.
+After we left the Bing we stopped at Murphy's on Island Pond Road, where I noticed that the free paper area where I used to deliver paper copies of The Baystate Objectivist is still there.

 And just a short ways away is the Richard Neal for Congress Re-Election Headquarters.